JShad30/solar-system-quiz/README.md

 #### Leaderboard

-If the user clicks on this link they will be able to see the usernames and the scores of the previous users.
+If the user clicks on this link, they will be able to see the usernames and the scores of the previous users.
 They will be able to search the list and see where they stand.
 This page also carries a link back to the home page.

 ## Features

 ### Form

-When the user clicks on this button they are taken to a page with a form which asks them to provide their first name, last name and a username.
+When the user clicks on this button, they are taken to a page with a form which asks them to provide their first name, last name and a username.
 This is run through the 'solar-quiz.html' page.
 When the form is filled out, the first name, last name and the username is stored in the 'names.json' file These are called on later in the following pages.

 ### Questions

 They are then taken to the quiz questions.
 They will then answer each of the questions.
-All questions need to answered as the radio buttons are set as 'required'.
+All questions need to answer as the radio buttons are set as 'required'.
 The quiz pages are implemented through the templates, solar-quiz.html, solar-quiz-user.html, questions.html, quiz-completed.html.
 When filling out the information on the solar-quiz page, the user initialises a cookie that is then stored for the rest of the quiz.

 ### Quiz completed message

-The message is displayed using Python logic in 'run.py', and displayed using the 'quiz-complete.html'.
-The message dislayed depends on the .
+The message is displayed using Python logic in 'run.py’ and displayed using the 'quiz-complete.html'.
+The message displayed depends on the score the player has got.

 The message displayed varies depending on what the user scored.
 This is currently built in the run.py page with an if statement.
 Prior to this message being displayed the score as a percentage should be worked out.
 This would allow new questions to be added to the quiz without the need for the code in run.py to be changed.